deltegui/json_validator/README.md

 ## Express Framework Integration

-You can use our middleware with express to check jsons.
+You can use a express middleware to check jsons.
 You can do it calling to createMiddleware function to create a middleware:

 ```javascript